ItzMrJerry/NetflixRemake/README.md

 # NetflixRemake
-I remade the home page of netflix
+I remade the home page of netflix using bootstrap and javascript

 ![HomePage](images/HomePageShowCase.png)